Birthing a better story

 The coming-of-age of the Homeless World Cup

 Since my first involvement with the Homeless World Cup six years ago, I have been captivated by the event.
 The mission of the organisers, the spirit of the game, but most of all the courage of the players made me follow the extraordinary tournament around the world.

 Upon my return from a reporting trip to India in January 2012, India's Finance Minister declared in the UK media that his country does not require Britain's aid.
 As Scottish aid agency SCIAF launched its fundraising campaign for India, The Courier newspaper asked me to write a comment piece.

 India eradicates polio, not poverty

 Fifteen year-old Nagma Sultana smiles shyly as she enters the tiny top floor flat.
 The smell of the open sewer nearby penetrates the room.
 There are no windows in the filthy, concrete walls; the only light comes in through the open door that leads to a narrow corridor.
 Part of the cold, stone floor is covered with a thin rug, other than that the room is empty.
 Loud noises from the slum streets echo inside.
 These living conditions are not what politicians and investors talk about when they promote India's own 'Silicon Valley'.
 But for Nagma and two million other Bangaloreans, this is home.

-Sudan’s most vulnerable – Inside the leper colony
+Sudan’s most vulnerable – Inside the leprosy colony

 At first sight, the village of Rokwe on the outskirts of Juba looks like any other village in South Sudan.
 The sun shines bright on the grass roofs of the mud huts and sounds from a church choir practicing can be heard in the distance.
 Only the scenery at the local health centre gives away that this is no ordinary place.
 Dozens of patients seek shelter from the sun on the concrete veranda.
 Many have more than one disfigured limb.
 Some are able to move around, others struggle to walk.
 Rokwe is a leper colony.